tomRedox/simpleCRM/README.md

 - [ ] Customer search page - allow search on address, name and postcode
 - [ ] Pagination on All Customers and All Orders pages
 - [ ] Sorting options on lists
-- [x] [BUG] blanking a field results in the change not being recorded - assume this is a simple schema CLEAN issue?
-- [ ] [BUG] stop cursor jumping when you update the unit price

 ## Learning resources used in this solution
 I am hugely grateful to the Meteor community and the members of the SpaceDojo/Meteor Club Slack channel for all their help getting up to speed on everything.